10 Essential Storage Crops You Need To Grow

 2. Dry Beans

 Dry beans are fun to grow and provide a great source of protein through the winter months.
 There are pole bean and bush bean varieties.
 Pole beans climb and require a trellis.
 Bush beans grow compactly and can typically support themselves.
 Beans are an integral part to our three sisters garden where they trellis up the corn stalks.
 Dry beans are a staple in many diets around the world due to their high protein content.
-But the tedious process of harvesting and shelling beans by hand – removing the outer pod – will give you a new appreciation for this storage crop as compared to more industrialized harvesting and shelling methods.
+However, the tedious process of harvesting and shelling beans by hand – removing the outer pod – will give you a new appreciation for this storage crop as compared to more industrialized harvesting and shelling methods.

-Best Dry Bean Varieties
+Best Dry Bean Varieties:

 There are hundreds, but these are a couple we grow:

-Rattlesnake Pole Bean
+- Rattlesnake Pole Bean

-Beefy Resilient Grex Dry Bush Bean
+- Beefy Resilient Grex Dry Bush Bean

 How To Store Dry Beans